kneelinghorse/cmos-dev/cmos/docs/automation-triggers.md

 - Results are ranked by direct keyword hits with a small fuzzy-match fallback.
 - Use `rebuild_index()` if you add new research files during a session and need the cache refreshed.
 - When running from a trigger, call `registry.recall_knowledge("query")` to keep paths aligned with the active workspace.

+## FTS Search Helper

+Mission **B2.3 – FTS5 Search** layers a full-text index over the same research and docs corpus so assistants can discover relevant passages even when they do not remember the exact heading.
+The helper complements pointer recall—use recall for curated highlights, and FTS search for exploratory keyword discovery.

+- Build or refresh the index with `cmosctl kb index`.
+The command keeps track of file fingerprints and only reprocesses changed sources.
+- Query the index with `cmosctl kb search "policy automation" --limit 5` to return ranked chunks including path, optional section, line number, and snippet.
+- Inside trigger workflows call `registry.search_knowledge("query")` to fetch the same structured results without leaving the automation context.
+- `cmosctl kb validate` runs representative sample queries to confirm the index is fresh before a hand-off or demo.

+FTS results are stored in `.cmos/memory.db` (`kb_sources`, `kb_chunks`, `kb_chunks_fts`).
+Pair the ranked hits with recall snippets when responding to users so prompts include both authoritative pointers and broader supporting evidence.